Fertilising your house plants: everything you need to know

 And I’d worry that terracotta pots would soak up the fertiliser and start to smell.
 That may be an unfounded worry, but my house is tiny and I would prefer it not to smell of seaweed.

-Stick and automatic fertilising systems
+Stick and automatic fertilising systems.

-By which I mean those little sticks of slow-release fertiliser you stick in the top of the soil.
-I/m only going to mention them briefly, because from what I’ve read, they’re not very popular with the professionals, for a few reasons:
+I’m only going to mention them briefly, because from what I’ve read, they’re not very popular with professionals, for a few reasons:

-• The slow release system is…erratic as best, and it’s the general consensus that they’re just not very reliable when it comes to releasing fertiliser.
+• The slow-release system is…erratic as best, and it’s the general consensus that they’re just not very reliable when it comes to releasing fertiliser.
 Maybe in the future they’ll improve

 • They’re chemical.
 A lot of houseplant experts favour organic fertilisers like seaweed or fish emulsion.